 As the addict’s commitment increases, costs start to appear and even be noticed by friends and family.
 But for the addict those costs are well worth it.

 Then there’s a wake-up call… A drunk driving offense, a financial crisis, loss of a relationship… (In tango the wake-up call is often the aftermath of a tango breakup, when the ex-lovers find themselves negotiating a difficult landscape, dividing up the milongas, or tolerating pain in order to keep dancing.)

 Most people don’t quit.
 They normalize the damage, stabilize it.

 It may take a lot of loss and repeated wake-up calls, including interventions by friends and family, before the addict begins to “see” and take seriously that they have a problem.

-Even then it may take a lot longer before they decide they want to stop because the costs are too high.
+Even then it may take a lot longer before they decide they want to stop.

 They may start to distinguish between authentic peak experiences (like reaching the top of the mountain on a hike) and the cycle of addiction which no longer (or rarely) delivers the peak (or balm) it once did.